JaKooLit/Arch-Hyprland/README.md

 > [!NOTE]
 > 🔘 Pipewire and Pipewire audio
 - This script will install pipewire and will also disable or will uninstall pulseaudio.
-If you dont want it, edit install.sh, about line 191 and comment the line  `execute_script "pipewire.sh"` or you can simply just delete pipewire.sh in install-scripts folder before installing.
+If you dont want it, edit install.sh, about line 191 and comment the line  `execute_script "pipewire.sh"` or you can simply just delete pipewire.sh in install-scripts directory before installing.

 #### ✨ Costumize the packages to be installed
-- inside the install-scripts folder, you can edit 00-hypr-pkgs.sh.
+- inside the install-scripts directory, you can edit 00-hypr-pkgs.sh.
 Care though as the Hyprland Dots may not work properly!

 #### 💫 SDDM and GTK Themes offered
 - If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm-2)
 - If you opted to install GTK Themes, Icons, here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice (assets directory)

 #### 👀 NVidia GPU Owners.
 - By default, nvidia-dkms will be installed. and only supports GTX 900 and newer.
-If required to install older driver, edit the nvidia.sh in scripts-folder
+If required to install older driver, edit the nvidia.sh in install-scripts directory
 > [!IMPORTANT]
 > If you want to use nouveau driver, choose N when asked if you have nvidia gpu.
 This is because the nvidia installer part, it will blacklist nouveau.
 Hyprland will still be installed but it will skip blacklisting nouveau.
 - After installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)